top of page

 7. Never bounce away from who you are, bounce back.
 Your disadvantage can be your greatest advantage.

 8. Silence doesn’t heal.
-From sharing your story, others can learn from it.
+By sharing your story, others can learn from it.

-9. Be careful to label your bird, by doing that you position the bird and not yourself and inhibit you and your bird to grow out of the fixed idea.
+9. Be careful to label your bird, by doing that you position the bird and not yourself and it inhibits you and your bird from growing out of the fixed idea.
+To label differs form acknowledging.

-10. Warriors don’t get admired for the battles they have won, but for the ones that went wrong, and how they have handled and learned from them.
-In many unique different ways, on many different days.
-On many battlefields in Brokenland.
-The biggest battles were won over time.
+10. Warriors don’t get admired for the battles they have won, but for the ones that went wrong, and how they handled and learned from them - in many unique different ways, on many different days.
+On many battlefields, on impossible islands.
+T

 “Keep on, just keep on going and become the master of your own impossible story”, the boy said.